openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features.rst

 |   :doc:`See the Open Model ZOO documentation <model_zoo>`
 |   `Check the OMZ GitHub project <https://github.com/openvinotoolkit/open_model_zoo>`__

-| **Apache MXNet, Caffe, and Kaldi model formats**
-|   *New solution:* conversion to ONNX via external tools
-|   *Old solution:* model support will be discontinued with OpenVINO 2024.0
-|
-|   Since these three model formats proved to be far less popular among OpenVINO users
-    than the remaining ones, their support has been discontinued.
-Converting them to the ONNX format is a possible way of retaining them in the OpenVINO-based pipeline.
-|   :doc:`See the previous conversion instructions <mxnet_caffe_kaldi>`
-|   :doc:`See the currently supported frameworks <openvino_docs_model_processing_introduction>`

 | **Post-training Optimization Tool (POT)**